 Moving can take days or even weeks to complete, as you gradually unpack your boxes and find the best areas for your household items.
 If you have belongings you want to keep but know you won’t need right away, consider storing them in a separate storage unit to give you one less thing to worry over during the moving process.

 If your new house wasn’t professionally cleaned, be sure to head over before your move-in day to wipe down surfaces and countertops and sweep the floor.
-If you can afford it, it might save you time — and give you a better result — to hire a cleaning crew to ensure every nook is spotless before you set up your space.
+If it’s in your budget, hire a cleaning crew to ensure every nook is spotless before you set up your space.

 Settling into a new house takes time, and not every household item is essential right away.
 Before you move in, create a list of things you need to buy and rank them as urgent and non-urgent.
 You’ll want to coordinate your schedule so that you cross off any urgent items (such as a mattress, trash bags and trash cans, disinfectant spray, etc.) from your list prior to moving in so that you’re not left empty-handed on day one.
 Non-urgent items may include furniture and decor that you can slowly add to your new home.